 6. Glycosides for Heart Health

-Glycosides in the flowers, leaves, and rhizomes of blue lotus are said to provide natural support for a healthy heart and are traditionally used in some areas (in small doses) for treating congestive heart failure.
+Glycosides in the flowers, leaves, and rhizomes of blue lotus are said to provide natural support for a healthy heart.

 7. Tannins and Leucoanthocyanins for Wound Healing

 Astringents are important in topical medicine for tightening wounds and speeding up the healing process.
 Blue lotus contains two compounds with proven astringent properties — tannins and leucoanthocyanins.

 8. Triterpenoids for the Relief of Pain and Inflammation

 If you’ve read our past blogs about blue lotus, you will know that the traditional benefits of blue lotus include general relief for mild discomforts.
 This effect appears to be linked to the presence of triterpenoids (molecules made up of three terpene units) that exhibit analgesic and anti-inflammatory effects.

 And finally, the effect we’ve all been waiting for — the benefits of blue lotus for your sex life!
 The ancient Egyptian paintings of blue lotus in erotic scenes were definitely not wrong, as the steroids present in blue lotus’ flowers, leaves, and rhizomes have a direct effect on the user’s sex hormones and make this aquatic plant the perfect aphrodisiac.

 Making the Most of Your Blue Lotus Flowers